starsheriff/ST-Nucleo-F303RE/quadrature_encoder/readme.md

 ## Configure Timer (in Encoder Interface Mode)
 I want the counter to work in 4x mode.
 That is, I want the counter to count on all 4 edges, rising and falling of both input channels.
 That gives the highest resolution, see this [tutorial (4.)](#refs) for some more information about quadrature encoders.

+### Initialization

+* set SMS='011 in register TIM3_SMCR (enables counting on all four edges)
+* set polarity of input channels TI1 and TI2 with CC1P and CC2P bits in register TIM3CCER
+* CN1P, CN2P must be cleared
+*

 <a id="refs"></a>